DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/fundamentals.md

 ## Basic Setup

 The Scheduler displays data specified via the `data` property.
-You should following the [AppointmentModel](../reference/scheduler.md/#appointmentmodel) interface to define that property.
-Also, you can add custom properties.
+You should follow the [AppointmentModel](../reference/scheduler.md/#appointmentmodel) interface to define that property.
+Please refer to [this](https://github.com/DevExpress/devextreme-reactive/blob/master/packages/dx-react-scheduler-demos/src/demo-sources/scheduler-featured-remote-data/material-ui/demo.jsx#L53) demo to see how to use a custom formatted data.

 The Scheduler requires the following plugins for basic data visualization: